-Another week gone and yet the controversy continues to stir over the Gucci Fall 18 ready to wear show.
-From unoriginal mockery over the perceived macabre tones to high praise for Alessandro Michele outdoing himself yet again.
-Even Instagram jumped on the bandwagon and started a new challenge mimicking their use of fake severed heads.
-And with key fashion players like Anna Dello Russo joining in on the fun, the Gucci Fall 18 show continues to gain even more notoriety.
+Another week down yet the controversy continues to stir over the Gucci Fall 18 ready to wear show.
+From unoriginal mockery over the perceived macabre tones to high praise for Alessandro Michele outdoing himself creatively yet again.
+Even Instagram jumped on the bandwagon and started a new challenge mimicking the use of fake severed heads.
+And with key fashion players like Anna Dello Russo joining in on the fun, the Gucci Fall 18 show continues to gain more notoriety day by day.

-But like they say, it’s better to be talked about than forgotten.
+But as they say, it’s better to be talked about than forgotten.

 Personally I adored this show.
 It was truly a beautiful mess of anarchistic theatrics.
 Headlining the Gucci Fall 18 runway were dragons, knitted bandanna’s sporting Gucci’s infamous playfulness in design and ostentatious body crystal pieces.
-And all in an West meets East twist, 80’s themes mixing with Russian headdresses and Hollywood with Major League Baseball.
-It was an eclectic and eccentric hotpot of tradition and culture reimagined while mingling with sterile surfaces.
-One which made for the perfect backdrop for the splay of exuberance in texture and pattern that would shortly follow.
+And all in an West meets East twist, 80’s themes commingling with Russian style headdresses and Hollywood with Major League Baseball.
+It was an eclectic and eccentric hotpot of tradition and culture reimagined with sterile surfaces hosting as the ultimate setting.
+One which made for the ultimate backdrop to highlight the splay of exuberance in texture and pattern of the Gucci Fall 18 runway show.